 To meet the printing cost, a nominal charge is payable by the corresponding author as follows.
 The amount will be charged once the article has been recommended by reviewers, prior to further processing.

-Invited Review articles, Special Articles or Guest Editorials will not be charged.
+Invited Special Articles or Guest Editorials will not be charged.

-You can make a bank transfer of the amount through *SWIFT CODE* of our Account.
-The bank details are as follows:
+You can make a bank transfer of the amount through NEFT/ *SWIFT CODE* of WK Account.
+The bank details OF WK will appear here very soon .
+Kindly wait for this updation.

 Submission of Manuscript